SaschaWillems/ModernVkTriangle/README.md

 ## Target audience

-The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (possibly in a single afternoon).
+The tutorial is focused on writing actual Vulkan code and getting things up and running as fast as possible (possibly in an afternoon).
 It won't explain programming, software architecture, graphics concepts or how Vulkan works (in detail).
 Instead it'll often contain links to relevant information like the [Vulkan specification](https://docs.vulkan.org/).
 You should bring at least basic knowledge of C/C++ and realtime graphics concepts.

 ## Goal